PostHog/posthog.com/contents/blog/clickhouse-vs-redshift.md

 ![Redshift Simplfiied.png](../images/blog/clickhouse-vs-redshift/Redshift_Simplfiied.png)

-Redshift becomes a bit more complex once we dive into its multiple layers of computation optimizations, whihch are both organizational and bare-metal hardware.
+Redshift becomes a bit more complex once we dive into its multiple layers of computation optimizations, which are both organizational and bare-metal hardware.

 The first is Redshift Spectrum, which refers to an army of EC2 machines that compute nodes can recruit to split a single query into parallel computations.
 More accurately, Redshift Spectrum is a layer between compute nodes and storage – while compute nodes divvy up queries via the leader node, Spectrum splits a single query’s computation between many machines.